Traffic Safety School - What You Need to Know

-- To re-enter your class, click on “Returning Student” and enter your Login ID and Password and answer security questions.
+- To re-enter your class, select “Returning Student” and enter your Login ID and Password, and answer security questions.

-- When you would like to take a break from your course, always click on “Save and Exit” and then click on “Log Out” on your account page.
+- When you would like to take a break from your course, always select “Save and Exit” and then select “Log Out” on your account page.
 This will save your progress and prevent you from being locked out of your class.

 - Do not log in to your account on more than one browser, device, or tab at the same time.

-- The class must be completed one week before your Court Supervision end date.
+- The class must be completed ten days before your Court Supervision end date

 The day of in-person Traffic Safety School